Mesh-free free-form lensing I: Methodology and application to mass reconstruction: Acknowledgements

 \section{Acknowledgements}

 I want to send a warm thank you to Bengt Fornberg for helping me to understand and implement the concept of radial basis functions for the purpose of finite differencing.
 I also thank Matthias Bartelmann, Massimo Meneghetti, and Leonidas Moustakas for inspiring discussions.
-This research was carried out at the Jet Propulsion Laboratory, California Institute of Technology, under a contract with NASA and I acknowledge support from NASA Grants HST-GO-13343.05-A and HST-GO-13386.13-A.
+This research was carried out at the Jet Propulsion Laboratory, California Institute of Technology, under a contract with NASA and I acknowledge support from NASA Grants HST-GO-13343.05-A and HST-GO-13386.13-A. The research leading to these results has received funding from the People Programme (Marie Curie Actions) of the European Union’s Seventh Framework Programme (FP7/2007-2013) under REA grant agreement number 627288.